SciML/BoundaryValueDiffEq.jl/docs/src/basics/error_control.md

 When comes to solving ill-conditioned BVP, for example the singular pertubation problem where the small parameters become extremally small leading to the layers phonemona, the error control adaptivity becomes even more critical, because the minor pertubations can lead to large deviation in the solution.
 In such cases, adaptivity autimatically figure out where to use refined mesh and where to use coarse mesh to achieve the balance of computational efficiency and accuracy.

-BoundaryValuDiffEq.jl support error control adaptivity, and the adaptivity is default as on when using adaptive methods:
+BoundaryValuDiffEq.jl support error control adaptivity for collocation methods, and the adaptivity is default as defect control adaptivity when using adaptive collocation solvers:

 ```julia
 sol = solve(prob, MIRK4(), dt = 0.01, adaptive = true)
 ```

-Actually, BoundaryValueDiffEq.jl supports both defect and global error control adaptivity(while the defect control is the default), to specify different error control metods, we simply need to specify the `controller` keyword in `solve`:
+Actually, BoundaryValueDiffEq.jl supports both defect and global error control adaptivity(while the defect control is the default controller) [boisvert2013runge](@Citet), to specify different error control metods, we simply need to specify the `controller` keyword in `solve`:

 ```julia
 sol = solve(prob, MIRK4(), dt = 0.01, controller = GlobalErrorControl()) # Use global error control